oncody/civ-board-game-2010/README.md

   * Change to anarchy for a turn (then next turn you can change to any government)
   * Change to any government you have unlocked (requires you to have been in anarchy for a turn)
 * Invest a coin (if playing with investments)
-  * Coins printed on the map, printed on tech cards, or printed on buildings cannot be invested
   * Can only invest coin tokens
+  * Can not invest coins printed on the map, printed on tech cards, or printed on buildings
-  * Lower your number of coins by 1
+  * Lower your economy/coin dial by 1
+  * This coin no longer counts towards your 15 coin victory condition
   * Gain an investment marker
-  * This coin no longer counts towards your 15 coin victory condition
-  * Investments cannot be discarded from play by other players.
+  * Investments cannot be discarded from play by other players

 ### Trade Phase
 * Turn phase 2